d3/d3-format/README.md

 Number formatting is one of those things you don’t normally think about until an ugly 0.30000000000000004 appears on your axis labels.
 Maybe you want to group thousands and use fixed precision, such as $1,240.10.
 Or maybe you want to display only the significant digits of a particular number.

-Formatting numbers for humans is the purpose of the d3-format module.
+Formatting numbers for human consumption is the purpose of the d3-format module.
 For example, to create a function that zero-fills to four digits, say:

 ```javascript
 var zeroPad = format("04d");